RahulPol/react-typescript-boilerplate/README.md

         Step 11.5: Check the output by opening index.html file You'll get an error: Uncaught TypeError: Failed to resolve module specifier "react".
 Relative references must start with either "/", "./", or "../".
         ----------------------------------------------------------Commit to git -------------------------------------------------------
+        Step 11.6: Hacks
+            The reason behind the failure is, the typescript compiler just converted your .ts files into .js files and did not pull dependencies(react & react-dom) and pushed them into ./dist/ directory.
+                To avoid this we will add react & react-dom dependencies into our index.html and remove the reference from ./dist/index.js & ./dist/Hello.js
+            Even after this your code won't work as your browser doesn't understand how to resovle Hello module dependency.
+You can read more about module resolution at https://www.typescriptlang.org/docs/handbook/module-resolution.html
+                To avoid this make an absolute reference to Hello module in ./dist/index.js file.
+            Now your code works.

+            This is end of React + Typescript stage.
+        ----------------------------------------------------------Commit to git -------------------------------------------------------